 Federally Required Disclosures

-- We collect nonpublic personal information about you from the following sources:
+- HESC collects non-public personal information about you from the following sources, including but not limited to:

 - Information we receive from you on loan, grant and scholarship applications and promissory notes;